Why study French?

 Knowing French can be an asset in many fields of study, and in many parts of the world (including some of our Pacific neighbours).
 Majoring in French can lead to careers in many word-focused professions — journalism, education, trade, diplomacy, tourism, communications, the arts, law and commerce.

 The French programme has two permanent academic staff and one senior tutor.
 They teach and research in literary criticism, language acquisition and linguistics.
-They participate in the administration of the School of Languages and Cultures and the wider university.
+They participate in the administration of the School of Language, Social and Political Sciences and the wider university.
 Some staff teach in inter-disciplinary courses.
 Native speakers of French are employed on a part-time basis as tutors.

 News and Announcements